Your iPhone’s Safari Web browser saves a record of the websites you visit.

 - Tap the clock sign to view your history.

 Below is more information on viewing your iPhone’s Safari history, as well as screenshots of these steps.
+If you’re looking for additional articles about the iPhone, then Asheville ATC can help.

 When you use the Web browser on your computer or smartphone without using a private browsing session, the browser retains your browsing history.